smallstep/step-sds/README.md

 ## Running the SDS server

-With the PKI and configuration file created in the initialization, we can start the server using the `step-sds run` command:
+With the PKI and configuration file ready, we can run the SDS server:

 ```sh
 $ bin/step-sds run ~/.step/config/sds.json